release-engineering/iib/README.md

 * `iib_request_logs_level` - the log level for the request specific log files.
 This defaults to `DEBUG`.
 * `iib_registry` - the container registry to push images to (e.g. `quay.io`).
-* `iib_sac_queue` - list of names of celery queues which should be created as single-active-consumer
+* `iib_sac_queues` - list of names of celery queues which should be created as single-active-consumer
 * `iib_skopeo_timeout` - the command timeout for skopeo commands run by IIB.
 This defaults to `30s` (30 seconds).
 * `iib_total_attempts` - the total number of attempts to make at trying a function relating to the